 The current members of our Nominating and Governance Committee are Ms. Rider (Chairperson), Mr. West and Ms. Mora.
 Mr. West was appointed to the Nominating and Governance Committee in April 2023.
-Ms. Miranda was appointed to the Nominating and Governance Committee in January 2022 and served on the committee until her resignation from the Board in March 2023.
-Ms. Mora was appointed to the Nominating and Governance Committee in March 2022 in connection with the resignation of former director Loren McFarland.
-Mr. McFarland was appointed to the Nominating and Governance Committee in July 2021 and served on the committee until his resignation from the Board in March 2022.
-Former director Benjamin Anderson-Ray served on the Nominating and Governance Committee until January 2022.
+Ms. Kristin Miranda was appointed to the Nominating and Governance Committee in January 2022 and served on the committee until her resignation from the Board in March 2023.
 The composition of our Nominating and Governance Committee meets the requirements for independence under current NASDAQ Global Select Market listing standards and SEC rules and regulations.
 Our Nominating and Governance Committee oversees our plans and benefits programs.
 Our Nominating and Governance Committee also:

-•assists the Board in identifying prospective director nominees and recommends to the Board the director nominees for each annual meeting of stockholders;

-•evaluates independence of directors and director nominees;

-•recommends to the Board members for each Board committee;

-•ensures that the Board is properly constituted to meet its fiduciary obligations to Inogen and our stockholders;

-•ensures that we follow appropriate governance standards and implements appropriate internal corporate governance policies;

-•develops and recommends to the Board governance principles applicable to us;

-•oversees our Environmental, Social and Governance ("ESG") programs;

-•oversees the evaluation of the Board and management;

-•oversees director orientation and continuing education; and

-•reviews the Company's succession planning process.
+- •assists the Board in identifying prospective director nominees and recommends to the Board the director nominees for each annual meeting of stockholders; - •evaluates independence of directors and director nominees; - •recommends to the Board members for each Board committee: - •ensures that the Board is properly constituted to meet its fiduciary obligations to Inogen and our stockholders; - •ensures that we follow appropriate governance standards and implements appropriate internal corporate governance policies; - •develops and recommends to the Board governance principles applicable to us; - •oversees our Environmental, Social and Governance ("ESG") programs; - •oversees the evaluation of the Board and management; - ·oversees director orientation and continuing education; and - •reviews the Company's succession planning process.

 Our Nominating and Governance Committee operates under a written charter that satisfies the listing standards of the NASDAQ Global Select Market.
-A copy of the charter of our Nominating and Governance Committee is available on our website at https://investor.inogen.com/corporategovernance/governance-documents.
-During 2022, our Nominating and Governance Committee held five meetings.
+A copy of the charter of our Nominating and Governance Committee is available on our website at https://investor.inogen.com/corporate-governance/governance-documents.
+During 2023, our Nominating and Governance Committee held four meetings.